kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 The Validator Manager manages the set of [validators][g-validator] and selects the next priority validator with the priority to submit the [output root][g-l2-output].
-It is also the entry point for other contracts, such as the [L2 Output Oracle][output-oracle] and the [Colosseum][colosseum-contract], which distribute [output rewards][g-validator-reward] and slash the challenge losers.
-It makes successive calls to the [Asset Manager contract](./asset-manager.md) to apply changes to the validators' assets.
+It is also the entry point for other contracts, such as the [L2 Output Oracle][output-oracle] and the [Colosseum][colosseum-contract], which distribute [output rewards][g-output-reward] and slash the challenge losers.
+It makes successive calls to the [Asset Manager contract][asset-manager-contract] to apply changes to the validators' assets.

 ## Validator Registration